scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 <img src="./assets/mbx-api-00003.png" width="600">

 * EventBridge: Create a Rule per stock symbol of interest.
-Use the API resouerce you have created in the API Gateway as a Target for the Rule.
+Use the API resource you have created in the API Gateway as a Target for the Rule.
 You can enter a cron expression or a frequency of execution to determine when or how often the API should be invoked.
 For this solution, I have selected 15 minute between Rule invocations.

 <img src="./assets/mbx-eventbridge-00003.png" width="600">
 <img src="./assets/mbx-eventbridge-00001.png" width="600">

-You can modify and experiment with different settings for this solution to suite your project needs.
+You can modify and experiment with different settings for this solution to suit your project needs.
 Also, please follow best practices when provisioning cloud resources such as least privilege permissions, encryption at rest and in transit, and so on.

 **Test The Solution**